Unmask the Myths About Vaginal Dryness

 Bioidentical hormone replacement therapy

-One option getting a lot of attention is bioidentical hormone replacement therapy.
 Bioidentical hormone replacement therapy is different from mass-manufactured hormone replacement therapies.
 It is made up of biologically identical hormones that are plant-based compounds with a molecular structure similar to the human body.
-Through bioidentical pellets placed painlessly beneath the skin, Exuberan replenishes the testosterone and estrogen that women progressively lose after they reach their mid-40s.
-It balances the hormones that help women feel energized and focused and improves libido and sexual performance.
+Through bioidentical pellets placed painlessly beneath the skin, it replenishes the testosterone and estrogen that women progressively lose after they reach their mid-40s.
+It balances the hormones that help you feel energized and focused and improves libido and sexual performance.

 MYTH: Talking about it with my doctor will be embarrassing.